-In this perspective, the IZSVe Observatory conducts research on risk communication.
+In this perspective, the IZSVe Observatory conducts social research on risk communication.
 The studies aim to promote specific initiatives and communication campaigns for the prevention of risk associated with food consumption and to foster the adoption of healthy behaviours and correct eating habits.

 The research projects carried out by the IZSVe are funded by the Italian Ministry of Health.